cylc/cylc-doc/src/user-guide/task-implementation/job-submission.rst

 .. note::

-   For the requirements a command, script, or program, must fulfill in order to function as a Cylc task, see :ref:`TaskImplementation`.
+   For the requirements a command, script, or program, must fulfil in order to function as a Cylc task, see :ref:`TaskImplementation`.

 When a task is ready Cylc generates a :term:`job script` (see :ref:`JobScripts`).